ritiknaik/ritiknaik/README.md

 </br>

 ## About Me:
-- 🔭 I’m currently working on : Operating Systems and Data Science
+- 🔭 I’m currently working on : Data Analysis
-- 🌱 I’m currently learning : Blockchain
+- 🌱 I’m currently learning : Distributed Systems
 - 💬 Ask me about Deep Learning, Python and C

 To know more about me, check out my